duartegroup/autodE/doc/dev/contributing.rst

 -  **A title** that explicits the main change addressed by the pull request.
-If you struggle to come out with a short and descriptive title, this is an indication that your could (should?) be broken down into smaller PRs.
+If you struggle to come out with a short and descriptive title, this is an indication that your PR could (should?) be broken down into smaller PRs.
 -  **A description** of the context and motivation for the attached set of changes. *What is the current state of things?*, *Why should it be